Harald-U/istio-handson/workshop/exercise4.md

 4. The Authors service returns the Twitter ID and Blog URL for the author.
 There will be 5 or 10 calls, one for each article.
 5. The Web-API service combines this information and sends a JSON object of 5 or 10 articles back to the requestor.

 In this simple example we already have 3 services.
 Imagine an application that is more complex and where the services are scaled into multiple replicas for availability and response times.
 We need a tool that is able to trace a request through all this distributed invocations.
 One of these tools is Jaeger and it is installed in our Istio setup.
-A Jaeger in German is a hunter and they are trained to search traces ...
+A Jaeger in German is a hunter and they are used to search traces ...

 1. Open the Jaeger URL displayed by `show-urls.sh`.